grapeot/blog/content/thermal-camera.md

 Category: Computing
 Tags: English, DIY, Hardware
 Slug: thermal-camera-experiments
+Summary: Using a FLIR One thermal camera to identify home energy leaks: window drafts, heater inefficiencies, and door gaps.
+Practical DIY approach to thermal debugging.

 The motivation is, it's getting cold in Seattle.
 And the condo we live reached an extent that we cannot bear any more.